 An investor without investment objectives is like a traveler without a destination.

 An investor's worst enemy is not the stock market but his own emotions.
-To be successful investor, you have to be emotionally neutral to winning and losing.
+To be a successful investor, you have to be emotionally neutral to winning and losing.
 Winning and losing are just part of the game.
-The PSE Market Education Department has conducted a free webinar yesterday about "10 Habbits of Happy Investors."
-The resource speaker was Mr. Mark Ilao, Business Development Manager, COL Financial Group, Inc. Here's the excerpt from the webinar.
+Learn the habits of happy investors.

 Habit 1: Invest Consistently

-Someone with a higher paying job is not necessarily better off!
+Don't get me wrong but someone with a higher-paying job is not necessarily better off.

 How Much Should I Set Aside?